kimsyd/kimsyd.github.io/essays/ai.md

 - Explaining code - I have not used AI to explain code.
 I do not think I’ve had an instance in this class where I was unable to understand code.
 If I struggled, I would likely just refer to the documentation.
 - Writing code - I have not used AI to write code.
 I know that ChatGPT and Github CoPilot can generate code blocks, but I feel like this would slow me down if they used a component I was not familiar with or if I had to debug that code.
 - Documenting code - I have not used AI to document code.
 I feel that I can do this sufficiently on my own by writing my own comments and keeping a neat style.
-- Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>” - I have used AI for quality assurance in other classes, but not ICS 314.
+- Quality assurance - I have used AI for quality assurance in other classes, but not ICS 314.
 I have not felt so frustrated that I felt the need to do so, but now that I have used ChatGPT to analyze code for other classes, I would feel comfortable using it for ICS 314 if I had to.
 - Other uses in ICS 314 not listed - I have not used AI for any other purposes in ICS 314.
 I was not familiar with popular AI tools until relatively recently, and I never felt the need to utilize them even though I knew other students were doing so.

 ## Impact on Learning and Understanding